 This is important to Federal annuitants because if you join an MA plan you can temporarily suspend your FEHB enrollment and stop paying two sets of premiums.
 Under this "suspend" option you pay only the Part B premium and sometimes an extra premium charge (usually only a few hundred dollars per year and often nothing at all) that the Medicare Advantage plan charges Medicare enrollees for additional benefits such as prescription drug coverage.
 You can later switch out of Medicare Advantage and rejoin the FEHB program as if you had never left during any future Open Season.
 This works equally well for a couple when both spouses are enrolled in Medicare, or if they are willing to pursue separate health insurance options.

 Suspending your FEHB enrollment generates substantial savings because you will pay one premium instead of two.
 How much you will save depends on the precise benefits the MA plan offers to Medicare enrollees and whether or how much it charges in extra premium.
-Most MA plans are comparable to FEHB plans in hospital and medical benefits, but the prescription drug benefits will not be as good as in the FEHB program because the plans have a "coverage gap" where you are responsible for all or most drug costs until you reach a catastrophic limit.
-Assuming you join a plan with no extra premium, you would pay only the Part B premium, at a cost in 2020 and $1,700 above (for those who do not pay a higher income-tested premium).
+Most MA plans are comparable to FEHB plans in hospital and medical benefits, but the prescription drug benefits will not be as good as in the FEHB program because the plans have a “coverage gap” where you are responsible for all or most drug costs until you reach a catastrophic limit.
+Assuming you join a plan with no extra premium, you would pay only the Part B premium, at a cost in 2021 of about $1,800 (for those who do not pay a higher income-tested premium).